skan-io/skan-docs/README.md

 ## skan-docs

-> A project documentation setup tool
+> :books: A project documentation setup tool

 ## Background

 The _skan-docs_ CLI tool can automate the documentation setup process for your project.
-Running _skan-docs_ will download and install docsify-cli, serve, remark-lint, remark-cli, jsdoc, jsdoc plugins, react-styleguidist and npm-run-all via npm, copy a set of template files into your `docs/` directory and add the `docs` and `lint` commands to your `package.json` so that you can quickly get your project documentation up and running.
+Running _skan-docs_ will download and install docsify-cli, serve, remark-lint, remark-cli, jsdoc, jsdoc plugins, react-styleguidist and npm-run-all via npm.
+It will also copy a set of template files into your `docs/` directory and add the `docs` and `lint` commands to your `package.json` so that you can quickly get your project documentation up and running.

-See the [Quick start](quickstart.md) for more details.
+See the [Quick start](https://github.com/skan-io/skan-docs/#/quickstart.md) for more details.

 ## Features